 In recent years, France has signed a number of mutual legal assistance treaties (MLATs) and memoranda of understanding between investigative agencies, such as between the AMF, the SEC and other financial market watchdogs.
-Importantly, the practical level of communication and cooperation among these agencies has visibly increased.
+Importantly, the practical level of communication and cooperation between these agencies has visibly increased.
 As an example, US authorities now succeed in obtaining freeze orders concerning assets in France in a number of days rather than weeks, as was previously the case.
 The US Embassy in Paris maintains an Assistant United States Attorney on secondment from the DOJ, and approximately four agents of the Federal Bureau of Investigation, who work closely with their French counterparts in facilitating mutual aid; in addition, the French Ministry of Justice maintains a liaison magistrate in Washington, DC, to perform a similar coordination role with the US authorities.

 Until early in 2018, a series of decisions by the Paris courts offered some hope that a person or company that was convicted, pleaded guilty, or even entered into a non-criminal outcome such as a DPA in the United States, could avoid prosecution in France under the theory of ne bis in idem, which is the rough equivalent of the protection against double jeopardy in the United States.
 In particular, several courts noted that both the United States and France signed the International Covenant on Political and Civil Rights (ICCPR), which contains a ne bis in idem provision.
-On 14 March 2018, however, the Court of Cassation annulled these decisions and held that the ICCPR only protects against multiple prosecutions by the same sovereign.22 There remain some situations, however, where an outcome outside France will bar subsequent prosecution.
-France's statutory provisions relating to territoriality (see Section IV.i) provide that if a French prosecution is based only on 'extraterritorial' principles, such as the nationality of the defendant or the victim, then a definitive criminal outcome abroad bars prosecution in France.
-However, if the French prosecution is 'territorial' - meaning that any constituent act of the offence took place on French soil - then a French prosecutor is free to proceed, irrespective of any outcome elsewhere.
-Separately, a number of European treaties in particular the Convention for the Implementation of the Schengen Agreement,23 the EU Charter of Fundamental Rights, and Protocol No. 7 to the European Convention on Human Rights - include a ne bis in idem provision that generally means, with some exceptions, that a prosecution in one country in Europe bars new prosecution in another.
+On 14 March 2018, however, the Court of Cassation annulled these decisions and held that the ICCPR only protects against multiple prosecutions by the same sovereign.23 There remain some situations, however, where an outcome outside

-22 Court of Cassation, 14 March 2018, No. 16-82.117.
-For an analysis, see Debevoise & Plimpton, FCPA Update, April 2018, Vol. 9, No 9, 'French Supreme Court Limits Protection Against Double Jeopardy After Prior U.S. Resolutions', available at https://www.debevoise.com/~/media/files/insights/publications/2018/04/fcpa_update_april_2018.pdf.
+23 Court of Cassation, 14 March 2018, No. 16-82.117.
+For an analysis, see Debevoise & Plimpton, FCPA Update, April 2018, Vol. 9, No 9, 'French Supreme Court Limits Protection Against Double